onyedika-glitch/youextractor/README.md

 YouExtractor was created to solve my own need for better learning tools.
 I am passionate about making technical education more accessible and efficient.

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+---

+## 📜 License

+This project is licensed under the MIT License.

+---

+## 📝 Contact

+For questions or support, please contact me at omogopeter48@gmail.com

+---

+> *Built with ❤️ by @onyedika-glitch*

 > *Project maintained by @onyedika-glitch*